anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/README.md

 # Observations
 ---
 The average sentiment expressed at a tourism destination is indicated by the size of the circle at the spot.
+Larger the circle, more positive is the sentiment expressed.

 <img src="https://github.com/anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/blob/main/images/Dubai_Tourist.jpeg" width=400>